 7.)
 Home for Christmas – NSYNC (1998)

 I must enjoy Christmas albums called Home for Christmas, since this is the second album with the same name that made the list.
 This CD came through one of those send away music clubs that worked like the Scholastic Books catalogue.
-You would get a magazine in the mail each month with new titles and you could pick which ones you want, send away a check, and they would be delivered in the mail.
+You would get a magazine in the mail each month with new titles and you could pick which ones you wanted, send away a check, and they would be delivered in the mail.
 Take that Barkbox and Graze, the music club was ahead of its time.
 This arrived the same time as the self-titled NSYNC and Backstreet Boys CDs (Thanks Mom; I still have all three).
 The best part of this album is all the original songs that don’t suck.
 A lot of original Pop Christmas songs have no substance (Read: Anything to come out of Disney) but these ones are surprisingly good.
-“Merry Christmas, Happy Holidays” is still my pre-Christmas Break jam.
+“Merry Christmas, Happy Holidays” is still my Christmas Break jam.

 Standout Tracks: “Home for Christmas,” “I Never Knew the Meaning of Christmas,” “Merry Christmas, Happy Holidays,” “All I Want Is You This Christmas,” “The First Noel,” “O Holy Night,” “The Only Gift”